winesapOS/winesapOS/README.md

     ```
     Settings > Steam Play > Enable Steam Play for Support Titles > Use this tool instead of game-specific selections from Steam > Compatibility tool: > (select the latest "Proton" version available) > OK
     ```

+### No Sound (Muted Audio)

+By default, all sound is muted on boot because on newer Macs the experimental sound driver is extremely loud.
+This means that any sound volume changes will be reset on the next boot.
+Here is how the mute configuration can be disabled to allow the sound volume to be saved:

+-  winesapOS (major version >= 3)
+    - Disable and stop the user (not system) ``mute`` service.
+    ```
+    $ systemctl --user disable --now mute.service
+    ```
+- Mac Linux Gaming Stick (major version <= 2)
+    - Remove or delete the PulseAudio configuration.
+    ```
+    $ vim /home/stick/.config/pulse
+    ```

 ### Btrfs Backups